 26N.
 Prerequisites for making local by-laws

-(1) Before the Minister makes, amends or repeals any local by-laws under section 26L the Minister is to be satisfied that the requirements of this section, and where relevant, section 5, have been complied with.
+(1) Before the Minister makes, amends or repeals any local by-laws under section 26L, the Minister is to be satisfied that the requirements of this section, and where relevant, section 5, have been complied with.

 (2) The requirements are that —